MESMerizing-Engineers/MESMerizing-Engineers/docs/design.md

 <div align="left"><H2>See how the design has evolved...</H2></div>

 ---
-Design 2: First Prototype
+Design 3
 ---
-The chassis size increased to fit all components.
+The chassis became smaller due to battery changes and wheels were added.

 <div align="center">